 Have foreign nationals obtained monetary rewards?

 Yes.
-Foreign nationals have received millions of dollars in rewards for reporting under U.S. laws.
+Foreign nationals have received millions of dollars in rewards for reporting under U.S. anti corruption laws.

 See SEC decision awarding a foreign national an award under the FCPA.